GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/2TLCS/README.md

 <img src="imgs/notations.png" width="70%" height="50%">
 </p>

-*Description of the file and screenshot:*
+*Description :*
 - The net is composed of 6 junctions `{W, N, S, 2_N, 2_S, E}` and 2 traffic lights `{TL, 2_TL}`.
 - Each edge is defined **FROM** one of the elements of the two sets **TO** another one.
 For instance, the edge `TL2N` is starting from `TL` and arriving at `N`.
 - Every edge is composed of 4 different lanes that are named by adding **'_n'** to the suffix of the edge id.
 For example, the 4 lanes of `TL2N` are `{TL2N_0, TL2N_1, TL2N_2, TL2N_3}`.

+*For better understanding and more information please read [this](https://github.com/GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/tree/master/TLCS#readme).*

 ## Running the algorithm